Actindo-AG/Documentation/Payments/Operation/02_ManagePaymentsAndCaptures.md

     - **2 - Unconfirmed**
         A refund is reserved but not yet released by an Actindo user.
 This status is relevant for some functions only, for example, the cancellations and chargebacks.
     - **3 - Success**
-        Actindo has got the response from the service payment provider, that the transfer was successfull.
+        Actindo has got the response from the service payment provider, that the transfer was successful.
     - **4 - Failure**
         The payment service provider has received the request, but it cannot process it.
 If available for the connection, the *Status information* field provides further information.
     - **5 - Error**
        Errors have been occurred during transfer.
     - **6 - Void**
-       The transaction has been voided, see [Void payment and capture transaction](#void-payment-and-payment-and-capture-transaction).
+       The transaction has been voided, see [Void payment and capture transaction](#void-payment-and-capture-transaction).

-2. Click on a transaction to see the details.
+2. Click a transaction to see the details.
-    The sub-tabs of the transaction are opened.
+    The *Payment and capture "Capture ID"* view is displayed.
+The *Attributes* tab is preselected by default.

     *Payments > Payments and Captures > Tab LIST > Select a payment and capture transaction*